Go ahead and splurge. Deep fry those chicken wings. Here’s a handy guide showing you how.

 The oil may sputter and spatter.
 Be careful.
 The oil temperature will drop when the wings are added.

-Place a maximum of 8 wings in oil at one time.
+Place a maximum of 8 wing pieces in oil at one time.
 Try to keep oil at 350-375°F or if temperature keeps rising, take off heat to a cool element for 1 minute.
 Monitor.

 Flip wings occasionally until well-browned and internal temperature as read on an instant read thermometer is at 165ºF, about 8-10 minutes.